Need insurance leads?

 Direct mail is good old fashioned “junk mail” we all receive.

-In many different industries, especially in a business-to-consumer sales operation, utilizing direct mail is a critical source for new lead generation.
+In many insurance niches, direct mail is a critical and reliable source for new leads for insurance.

 And what makes direct mail great is in its natural ability to get prospects involved.

 Here’s how I mean…

 First, your prospect reads the insurance lead.

 Next, she talks with her spouse about the offer.

 FINALLY… and only IF they agree, the prospect calls or mails back the card for more information.